hashicorp/mql/README.md

 Fields in your model can be compared with the following operators: `=`, `!=`, `>=`, `<=`, `<`, `>`, `%` .

-Double quotes `"` must be used to quote strings.
+Strings must be quoted.
+Double quotes `"`, single quotes `'` or backticks `` ` `` can be used as delimiters.
+Users can choose whichever supported delimiter makes it easier to quote their string.

 Comparison operators can have optional leading/trailing whitespace.